wyhaines/docs-test/docs/learn/uci/state-transitions-validity.md

 # State Transitions Validity

 The _state_ of a blockchain represents information, which includes account balances.
 Transactions between the accounts change the state of the blockchain; that is, lead to a state transition.
-In the case of cross subnet transactions, these transactions are aggregated in a certificate by a sender subnet and then included by the receiver subnet.
-For the integrity of the blockchain ecosystem, it is important that state transition computation is done correctly (the state transition is _valid_).
+In the case of cross-subnet transactions, these transactions are aggregated in a certificate by a sender subnet and then included by the receiver subnet.
+For the integrity of the blockchain ecosystem, it is important that the state transition computation is done correctly (the state transition is _valid_), and verifiable efficiently.

 In a trustless setup, where the verifier does not trust the certificate producer, verifying each individual transaction and its corresponding state transition will be computationally prohibitive for a large number of transactions, thus impeding scalability.
 This bottleneck can be removed if the verifiers check the integrity of the computation provided by the prover without checking each transaction.
+In addition, the zero-knowledge property of the produced certificate proofs allows a sender subnet to prove its current state without compromising private internal information, such that blockchain addresses or account balances.

 ## Computational Integrity

 Computational integrity implies that the computations were done correctly.
-A proof of computational integrity (CI) can be used to convince the verifier that state transitions were computed correctly, with a very high probability, without the verifier having to compute these transitions themselves.
-This is extremely efficient if the number of state transitions is large, and the CI proof is small, leading to scalability.
+A proof of computational integrity (CI) can be used to convince the verifier that state transitions were computed correctly, with a very high probability, without the verifier having to perform again these transitions themselves.
+This is extremely efficient if the number of state transitions is large, and the CI proof is both computable and verifiable efficiently, leading to scalability.
 Additionally, the CI proof does not reveal any additional information other than the validity of the proof, maintaining privacy.
 Zk-STARK is one of the cryptographic technologies that achieves both scalability and privacy, two of the most important properties for blockchains.

 ## zk-STARK

 ### Zero-knowledge Proofs

 Zero-knowledge proofs allow one party (called the _prover_) to prove to other parties (called the _verifiers_) the validity of a certain statement, without revealing any extra information about the statement itself.
-For example, assume that party A would like to prove to party
-B that it has enough tokens to complete a transaction, without actually showing how many tokens it has.
-Such technology has received major attention in the field of blockchains for enhancing privacy, as this is a fundamental property of all multi-chain networks open to both public and private ledgers.
-Topos (Cross Subnet Protocol) XSP leverages zero-knowledge proofs when each ledger proves the validity of its state transitions to the rest of the ecosystem.
-More specifically, Topos XSP leverages zk-STARK proof to achieve interoperability between its ledgers of the ecosystem, and more generally, to the other blockchains.
+For example, assume that party A would like to prove to party B that it has enough tokens to complete a transaction, without actually showing how many tokens it has.
+Such technology has received major attention in the field of blockchains for enhancing privacy, as this is a fundamental property of all multi-chain networks open to both public and private subnets.
+Topos (Cross Subnet Protocol) XSP leverages zero-knowledge proofs where each subnet proves the validity of its state transitions to the rest of the ecosystem.
+More specifically, Topos XSP leverages zk-STARK proofs to achieve interoperability between its subnets of the ecosystem, and more generally, to the other blockchains.

 ### zk-STARK Description

 The term _zk-STARK_ stands for "zero-knowledge Scalable Transparent ARgument of Knowledge".
-These arguments can be interactive or non-interactive, depending on whether the verifying party needs to interact with the prover. zk-STARKs are specifically used to prove computational integrity, meaning that the verifying party can attest to the validity of the computation (i.e. the correctness of its output), maintaining the opaqueness of the input, and thus providing a zero-knowledge privacy.
+These arguments can be interactive or non-interactive, depending on whether the verifying party needs to interact with the prover during the generation of a proof. zk-STARKs are specifically used to prove computational integrity, meaning that the verifying party can attest to the validity of the computation (i.e. the correctness of its output), maintaining the opaqueness of the input, and thus providing a zero-knowledge privacy.

 The "S" in _zk-STARK_ stands for _scalable_: the computations do not become prohibitively slow and costly as the length of the blockchain increases.
-For example, the computations and storage can be performed off-chain, and then the prover generates STARK proofs for computational integrity, and after that places it on chain for verification by verifier.
-The time required for verification by the verifier is significantly small, which facilitates further the interoperability of the ledgers.
+For example, the computations and storage can be performed off-chain, then the prover generates STARK proofs for computational integrity, and then puts it on chain for verification by verifier.
+The time required for verification by the verifier is significantly small, which facilitates further the interoperability of the subnetss.
+In particular for zk-STARKs, the prover runs in linear time (a twice bigger statement will take about twice as much time to prove) and the verifier runs in logarithmic time, and in practice is extremely fast.
 This efficiency, along with parallelizability, enables a large number of computations to occur.

 The "T" stands for _transparent_: meaning that, unlike most of the previous proof systems, no trusted third party is required for setup.
-Transparency adds an extra layer of privacy, security. and decentralization.
+Transparency adds an extra layer of privacy, security, and decentralization.
 Another added layer of security provided is the use of hash functions in computations involved in zk-STARKs.
 These constructions based on hash functions are currently known to be quantum-resistant.
 That is, invulnerable to attacks by quantum computers, which paves a way to obtaining quantum-safe blockchains.

-CI proofs are first converted to sequence of machine states called an execution trace.
+CI proofs are first converted to sequences of machine states called execution traces.
 Any two consecutive states in the execution trace are related by a set of polynomials called constraints.
 This algebraic representation of CI proofs is called _algebraic intermediate representation_ (AIR).
-The columns of the execution trace are interpolated to a polynomial of low degree, and then CI proof verification turns into [Interactive Oracle Proofs of Proximity](https://eccc.weizmann.ac.il/report/2017/134/download/).
-This reduction of problem has the advantage that prover's proofs length and the computation is linear in the size of input and whereas verfier's proof length and time is logarthmic in the size of input.
+The columns of the execution trace are interpolated to a polynomial of low degree, and then CI proof verification turns into an [Interactive Oracle Proofs of Proximity](https://eccc.weizmann.ac.il/report/2017/134/download/).
+This reduction of problem has the advantage that prover's proofs length and the computation is linear in the size of input whereas verifier's proof length and time is logarithmic in the size of input.

 ### STARKs in XSP

 On a sidechain, all the outgoing cross-chain transactions are batched into certificates, with a fixed number of transactions per certificate.
-These certificates provide the following necessary checks in a form of STARK proofs that:
+These certificates provide the following necessary checks in a form of STARK proofs that, for each transaction (recall the current Topos STARK proofs operate on the account-based model):

-- the sender has enough tokens to do this transfer;
+- the amount to be sent was positive;

+- the amount to be sent was smaller than the sender's balance;

-- the transaction was approved by the sender;
+- the transaction was signed by the sender;

-- the receiving account is correctly identified; and
+- the receiving account was correctly identified; and

-- the state transition was done correctly (i.e., the account balances are accurately updated following the transactions listed in the certificate).
+- the state transition was done correctly (i.e., the account balances are accurately updated following the state update, along the sender's nonce being incremented by one).

-### Statements Verified by STARK Proof
+### Statements Verified by the STARK Proof

 A STARK proof checks the following: